dmelcho/sql_files/Capstone_cyclistic_project/README.md

 ```
 !['weekday count'](/Capstone_cyclistic_project/data_viz/2_weekday_count.png)

-Here we are abele to find that the subscriber riders are taking a lot more rides per week than causal ones.
+Here we are abele to find out that subscribers are taking a lot more rides per week than causal members.
 Casual riders see an increase in ride count on the weekends.

 When we rank our results, we see a positive correlation in ride count for casual members as the week progresses.

 | Day       | Casual Rank | Day       | Subscriber Rank |
 |:-----------:|:-------------:|:-----------:|:-----------------:|